Vibestrate

 • Tasks - your backlog: queued, running, completed, failed, aborted.

-• Crew - the workflow roles (planner, architect, executor, fixer, reviewer, verifier); set the provider each role runs on inline (configured providers only).
-A role is a seat in the workflow; a provider is the CLI it runs on - one provider can power many roles.
-Adding/configuring providers happens on the Providers page.
+• Crew - the workflow roles (planner, architect, executor, fixer, reviewer, verifier).
+Set the provider each role runs on inline, from your configured providers only.
+A role is a seat in the workflow; a provider is the CLI it runs on, and one provider can power many roles.
+You add and configure providers on the Providers page.

-• Flows - the resolved list of built-in and project Flows, plus the steps each defines.
+• Flows - the resolved list of built-in and project Flows, plus the steps each one defines.

-• Providers - the CLIs your roles run on: what’s installed, what’s configured, test each one.
+• Providers - the CLIs your roles run on: what’s installed, what’s configured, and a test for each one.

-• Git - inline diff viewer for the active run’s worktree, with file-by-file navigation.
+• Git - an inline diff viewer for the active run’s worktree, with file-by-file navigation.

 • Suggestions - review findings grouped into bundles you can apply, validate, and revert.